• HEALTHCARE PROFESSIONALS

 • a cool, pale arm or leg

 • Eye problems.
-MEKTOVI can cause serious eye problems that might lead to blindness.
-Call your healthcare provider right away if you develop any of these symptoms of eye problems:
+Your healthcare provider should perform an eye exam regularly during treatment.
+Tell your healthcare provider right away if you develop any new or worsening symptoms of eye problems, including:

 • blurred vision, loss of vision, or other vision changes